-I’m always looking for a spark of info and sometimes a class or video can be just the trick.
-Recently I was given a gift of the Scott Christensen video, 3 Landscape Studies (http://lilipubsorders.com/CHRISTENSEN-Scott/products/20/) by my wife for Christmas.
-I love his work—mostly western mountain landscapes in the tradition of Edgar Payne.
-So many have been influenced by this painter that I was a bit shy to adapt too many of his techniques but I can honestly say that a few things he stressed hit home for me and might have improved my work.
+I’m always on the lookout for new insights, and sometimes a class or video can provide that spark of inspiration.
+Recently, my wife gave me a gift: the Scott Christensen video, “3 Landscape Studies.”
+I admire his work, which often features western mountain landscapes in the tradition of Edgar Payne.
+Many artists have been influenced by him, and while I was initially hesitant to adopt too many of his techniques, I can honestly say that a few of his teachings resonated with me and may have enhanced my work.

 I’m a sight size guy, so my view is pretty much transcribed onto my board at the same scale— I observe and mix the colors starting with the darkest dark.
 Then I work on picking out the other dominant colors and building them—I mimic Christensen here, mixing in some of that neutral gay into almost every mix—especially the greens.
 He says he mixes the gray beforehand and tubes it up himself along with that khaki tan color—I have not tried this but certainly the gray is rather easy to obtain, if you paint as much as most of us you’ll have some leftover from your last outing or on your studio palette—easy enough to transfer into your box before you go out.
 The khaki is another matter—you’re going to have to mix this purposely or perhaps buy a titanium buff—no big thing.